What is a Team?

 - Incomplete understanding of group dynamics

-Effective White-Collar Teams: The New Imperative (PDF) The work of white-collar teams must be aligned with strategic and operational goals, individual and team responsibilities, protocols, and personal relationships.
+Effective White-Collar Teams: The New Quality Imperative The work of white-collar teams must be aligned with strategic and operational goals, individual and team responsibilities, protocols, and personal relationships.

 Adapted from The Certified Manager of Quality/Organizational Excellence Handbook, ASQ Press.